 During orientation on the UM campus, each student reviews their assigned plan of study individually with the Graduate Student Advisor and verifies that the plan is aligned with their goals.
-Additionally, during orientation all students receive group advisement regarding program structure, sequence, practicum, and advising processes.
+Additionally, all students receive group advising regarding program structure, sequence, practicum, and advising processes during orientation.